microsoft/FluidFramework/tools/markdown-magic/README.md

 #### `LIBRARY_PACKAGE_README_HEADER`

 Generates simple "header" contents for a library package README.
+Contains instructions for installing the package and importing its contents.

 Generally recommended for inclusion after a brief package introduction, but before more detailed sections.

 Notes: